webmarcello8080/wp-phone-message/README.md

 * Enter form text
 * Enter form bottom text
 * Possibility to add name field in shortcode form
-* Possibility to add address field in shortcode form
+* Possibility to add extra field in shortcode form
 * Possibility to add phone number field in shortcode form
 * Possibility to add email address field in shortcode form
 * Possibility to add name field in widget form
-* Possibility to add address field in widget form
+* Possibility to add extra field in widget form
 * Possibility to add phone number field in widget form
 * Possibility to add email address field in widget form
 * Making fields mandatory